simbo1905/csvdiff2csvsql/README.md

 $ csvdiff one,two left.csv right.csv |./csvdiff2csvsql.py left right
 ```

 This gives us three files.
-One to extraced added lines, one to extracted removed lines, adn one to extract modified lines:
+One to extract added lines, one to extract removed lines, and one to extract modified lines:

 ```bash
 $ head added removed modified